-Tips on designs & how your neighbour can be your biggest ally in delivering the project you want.
+Your neighbour can be your biggest ally in delivering the project you want!

-Typically the new extension and party wall will be built inside your plot (lets call you Number 25).
-In some cases, the owner of the adjoining plot may decide that they want the wall built astride the boundary in exchange for the right to use the wall at a later stage for their own extension.
-In this case, No.25 would pay for the wall and foundations and gutter.
+Typically, if there is a fence between the two gardens, the new extension flank wall will be built up to the fence (let’s call you Number 25).
+In some cases, the owner of the adjoining plot (let’s call them Number 27) may agree to the wall being constructed astride the boundary in exchange for the right to use the wall at a later stage for their own extension.
+In this case, No.25 would pay for the wall, foundations and gutter.
+The slight variation to this – which is particularly pertinent in London – is where there is an existing party fence wall between the gardens.
+In which case the Party Wall etc Act 1996 enables/requires this wall to be raised or rebuilt astride the boundary line in the same position.
+This scenario also lets no 27 incorporate the wall into their extension at a future date.

 Advantages of building astride of the boundary

-By allowing to build astride the boundary, your neighbour (lets call them Number 27) has acquired the right to use the wall.
+By building astride the boundary, your neighbour (Number 27) has acquired the right to use the wall.
 The advantages are multiple:

-When Number 27 decides to use the wall, they will pay 50% of the wall and foundations' cost back to you.
+When Number 27 decides to use the wall, they will pay 50% of the wall and foundations' cost back to you when they make use of the wall.
 In other words, the two neighbours share the cost of the wall rather than paying twice for the same construction element.

 Furthermore, both properties will benefit from reducing the thickness of the construction along the boundary.
 A single party wall will measure about 350mm in thickness, which is approximately 130mm wider than the typical brick boundary wall that usually separates properties.
 In the region of 750mm thickness, a double party wall will reduce the width of both properties by 180mm on each side.